 “We put our hope in the Lord.
 He is our help and our shield.
 In him our hearts rejoice, for we trust in his holy name.
 Let your unfailing love surround us Lord, for our hope is in you alone."
 (Psalm 33:20-22, NLT)

 “Find something you can look forward to, something in the future that gets you excited, and plan on it.”

 I’ve offered this advice for more than 18 years.
 It’s usually what I say to people when they ask how I made it through colon cancer as a teenager and other hard times.
 Out of everything I encourage people to do when crisis hits, I encourage them to hope.
 Why?

 Choosing to hope is extremely powerful.

-That’s the kind of hope I long for, and the hope that’s transformed my life.
+That’s the kind of world I long for, and believing, hoping, that it's coming has transformed my life.

 "Look forward," hope says.
 Trust in a beautiful horizon.

 Father, I want to believe in hope.
 Help me fight hopelessness.
 Bring to mind areas where I don’t expect things to get better, and remind me of your promises and love for me.

 Can I encourage you next week?
 Let's get through Monday mornings together.